matteomasto/convexad/README.md

 pip install -e ".[examples]"
 ```

 The `examples` extra installs `matplotlib` and `scikit-image` for the plotting helpers, and `hdf5plugin` for compressed HDF5 files.
-This gives JAX on the CPU, which is enough for small problems.
-For a GPU, install JAX with CUDA support first, following the [JAX installation guide](https://docs.jax.dev/en/latest/installation.html).
+Please install JAX with CUDA support first, following the [JAX installation guide](https://docs.jax.dev/en/latest/installation.html).

 The refinement step of the demo notebook uses [PyNX](https://gitlab.esrf.fr/favre/PyNX) and `cdiutils`, which are installed separately. `install_env.sh` builds the full environment used at ESRF (a virtual environment with JAX, PyNX, `cdiutils` and ConvexAD).
 It is site specific, so edit the paths at the top before using it.